evidence-dev/evidence/sites/docs/docs/core-concepts/if-else/index.md

 ## If and Else Statements

-Conditionals are critical tool for managing information overload, and ensuring that your reporting is consistently showing actionable information.
+Conditionals are useful for managing information overload, and ensuring that your reporting is consistently showing actionable information.

 Conditionals allow you to show a section of your document if a condition is met.
 You can optionally include `{:else}` and `{:else if}` blocks inside of your `{#if}...{/if}` blocks.